-This self-guided visit of the museum allows for further exploration about rural life in Eastern Ontario during the 1920s and 1930s.
-Visitors will discover the sawmill, forge, pump manufacturer, the “Imperial” service station, print show as well as explore farm houses.
+This self-guided visit of the museum allows for further exploration of rural life in Eastern Ontario during the 1920s and 1930s.
+Visitors will discover the sawmill, blacksmith shop, pump manufacturer, the “Imperial” service station and print shop as well as explore farm houses.
 Visit the heritage breed animals and examine the heritage gardens all of which serve as reminders of an economy based on agriculture, trade and industrialization.

 The cost for one program is $4.10 per student.
 Each additional program costs $1 per student.